Campsite, Guest Services, Maintenance

 General

 The position is part of the Campsite team and the larger Guest Services team.
-In addition to the Campsite Manager, the Campsite team consists of up to two Campsite Assistants.
+In addition to the Campsite Manager, the Campsite team consists of up to two Campsite/Campervan Assistants.

 Line manager